LTambam/FunkyCam/README.md

 pip install funkycam
 ```

+Simple examples are given in the "examples" folder to demonstrate how to use this package with a webcam, image files, and video files.

 The luminance calculation is simplified so that it can recolor video in "realtime" (depends on image quality and number of colors chosen).
 To select colors, there are 3 options:
 1. Use the seaborn color_palettes or matplotlib colormaps.